 9. Add some flavour

 Adding a small amount of water from tinned tuna for cats, or low-salt chicken broth for dogs, into their water bowl can make it much more appealing to drink from.
-Remember to wash the bowl out thoroughly at the end of the day to stop it becoming smelly.
+Remember to wash the bowl out thoroughly at the end of the day to stop it smelling.

 Rabbit owners could also add coriander leaves to their rabbit’s water bowl for the same effect.
 This is particularly useful for encouraging rabbits to drink post-surgery.

 A small handful of fresh vegetables or fresh, green grass helps hydrate rabbits due to the high water content.